What Is A Uterine Polyp?

 Xenoestrogens are called Endocrine disruptors as the play havoc with your hormones.
 Good hormones are important for a normal menstrual cycle and fertility.
 They even affect men’s fertility (Bonde et al., 2016).

 Yes, scientists now acknowledge that xenoestrogens exist.
 To the point where having a diet rich in xenoestrogenic food can interfere with breast cancer medication (Warth et al, 2018).

 What are Xenoestrogens?

 Xenoestrogens are a subclass of chemical endocrine (hormonal) interruptors that alter the normal functions of hormones.
 These Xenoestrogens have the ability to block or mimic natural hormones and when present in high levels over a long-term scale, they wreak havoc in your body.
-The breasts and uterus are hormone sensitive tissues, which is why they are most sensitive to Xenohormones and perhaps this is why so many women sadly suffer from infertility and breast cancer today.
+The breasts and uterus are hormone sensitive tissues, which is why they are most sensitive to Xenohormones and one of the causes as to why so many women sadly suffer from infertility and breast cancer today.

 Where Has My Body Accumulated Xenohormones From?

-Xenohormones are in plastics.
+Xenohormones are in plastics (Heindall, 2017).
 You need to completely refrain, abstain and detox from plastic as much as possible.
 Look out for:

 - Skincare: 4-MBC and benzophenone in suncream, look out for parabens.

 - Make-Up, Soaps, Deoderants and Personal Products: If they contain ingredients that you cannot read nor understand, these chemicals probably contain xenoestrogens.